OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 localization_priority: Normal
 ---

-# Configure your Outlook add-in for event-based activation (preview)
+# Configure your Outlook add-in for event-based activation

 Without the event-based activation feature, a user has to explicitly launch an add-in to complete their tasks.
 This feature enables your add-in to run tasks based on certain events, particularly for operations that apply to every item.
 You can also integrate with the task pane and UI-less functionality.